 [Section 81 amended by No. 3 of 2002 s.
 19.]

-82. Director-General’s authority to allow access to information
+82. CEO’s authority to allow access to information

-(1) A person wishing to have access to information under section 84(1), 85(1), 88, 89 or 90 is to apply to the Director-General in a form approved by the Director-General and provide proof of the person’s identity, if relevant the person’s age, and other information that the Director-General thinks is relevant to the application.
+(1) A person wishing to have access to information under section 84(1), 85(1), 88, 89 or 90 is to apply to the CEO in a form approved by the CEO and provide proof of the person’s identity, if relevant the person’s age, and other information that the CEO thinks is relevant to the application.

-(2) On an application under subsection (1), the Director-General is to give his or her authority for the applicant to have access to the information as requested in the application unless the Director-General thinks that there is a good reason for not doing so and in that case, the Director-General may give the authority on condition that the applicant may or may not have access to the information specified in the authority.
+(2) On an application under subsection (1), the CEO is to give his or her authority for the applicant to have access to the information as requested in the application unless the CEO thinks that there is a good reason for not doing so and in that case, the CEO may give the authority on condition that the applicant may or may not have access to the information specified in the authority.

-(3) The Director-General’s authority under subsection (2) is to be in writing in a form approved by the Director-General.
+(3) The CEO’s authority under subsection (2) is to be in writing in a form approved by the CEO.

-(4) The Director-General’s power to authorise the access to information under this section is subject to an order of the Court under section 83(2) and to section 103.
+(4) The CEO’s power to authorise the access to information under this section is subject to an order of the Court under section 83(2) and to section 103.

 [Section 82 amended by No. 8 of 2003 s.
-44.]
+44; No. 34 of 2004 s.
+251.]

 83. Court orders as to access to information

-(1) On an application for an adoption order or after an adoption order has been made, a party to the adoption may apply to the Court for an order to prevent the Director-General from giving his or her authority under section 82(2) in relation to a person who would otherwise have a right of access to information under this Act.
+(1) On an application for an adoption order or after an adoption order has been made, a party to the adoption may apply to the Court for an order to prevent the CEO from giving his or her authority under section 82(2) in relation to a person who would otherwise have a right of access to information under this Act.

 (2) On an application under subsection (1), the Court may make an order referred to in that subsection if it is satisfied that the person’s access to the information would be likely to place the applicant or the person to whom the applicant is married, or in a de facto relationship with, or the applicant’s children at serious risk.

-(3) If an order is made under subsection (2), the registrar of the Court is to give the Director-General a certified copy of the order as soon as is practicable.
+(3) If an order is made under subsection (2), the registrar of the Court is to give the CEO a certified copy of the order as soon as is practicable.

 (4) On the application of a person affected by an order under subsection (2), the Court may revoke, suspend or vary the order.

 [Section 83 amended by No. 3 of 2002 s.
-20.]
+20; No. 34 of 2004 s.
+251.]

 84. Court records